hrasheed/hrasheed/README.md

-- 👋 Hi, I’m @hrasheedyahoo.com
+- 👋 Hi, I’m Habeeb Rasheed
+-
 - 👀 I’m interested digital marketing, around social and environmental justice issues.
 I have years of experience with consultative sales.
 I am looking for ways to leverage my experience with sales and interest in marketing, and social justice, into cleaver money making marketing opportunities.